 Next up: Bayon Temple!
 Tiffany and I agreed this one was our favorite of all the temples.
 It was less crowded, but definitely just as impressive!
 The faces are beautiful and so big.
 Take a look!

 But there’s more to see!
-Anyone else love elephants?
+Who else loves elephants?

 Anyone up for a climb?